-The basic way of including an image is nested in a floating div like so:
+The basic way of including an image is nested in a floating figure like so:

 To link to a larger version of the image (that you already uploaded) use:

-Note - in most cases you do not need to specify the size for the div as it scales to the image.
+Note - in most cases you do not need to specify the size for the figure as it scales to the image.
 However, if you have a long caption it will stretch the div rather than wrap on to multiple lines.
-In that case you must specify the div width (add 4px to the image width) with something like:
+In that case you must specify the figure width (add 4px to the image width) with something like:

 You can of course also float images to the left and if there are a lot of images to fit in then it makes sense to use both.

 Attach your <figure>...</figure> to the start of a paragraph where you want the image inserted.
 Do not separate the image and paragraph with a line break.